CloudReactor/aws-role-template/README.md

 so pushing images is much faster than doing it from developer machines.
 See [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for instructions on how to assign roles to EC2 instances.
-2. Allow the role to be assumed by other users, which may include developers or machine users.
+2. Allow the role to be assumed by other users, which may include developers, machine users, or groups.
 If you use AWS Directory Service, you can assign the role to users using the Directory Service directly.
 Otherwise, add an AssumeRolePolicyDocument to the CloudReactor deployer role allowing the user to assume the role, and add permission for the user to assume the role.
 See [Assigning Roles to Users](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/assign_role.html) for detailed instructions.